- Baldface Circle Trail

 Sage Herr came up with the name -- The Terrifying Twenty-Five.

 I (Trish Herr) went through Daniell and Smith's White Mountain Guide, 28th Edition and, based solely on the published descriptions, came up with a list of trails.
-I then asked a bunch of other hikers to contribute their advice.
+I then asked the girls for their input, and I reached out to a bunch of other hikers to contribute their advice.